 When we read the Kennedy Model 110 the instrument was surprisingly accurate.
 Dr. Rife could have very easily hit the frequency he wanted within the tolerances he gave.
 He gave “one tenth of one meter” as a gage to show how close you had to be to an organism’s M.O.R.
 At 1,604,000 Hertz this would be 858 Hertz.
 He said if you were off by this amount the frequency wouldn’t work.
 With that in mind it would be necessary to be within a few hundred Hertz of the BX M.O.R. in order to make sure the frequency was effective.
 The Kennedy instrument could hit within 200 to 300 Hertz very easily at 1,604,000 Hertz.
-After changing the dials and then coming back to the same dial settings you could get within 2000 to 6000 Hertz at 417,000 Hertz.
-This is less than 1% inaccuracy which is quite amazing.
-Even Philip Hoyland, when he measured the frequencies rounded off all but one frequency to the nearest thousandth.
-The testing of the Kennedy Model 110 shows that the frequency for the BX is most likely somewhere between 1,600,000 and 1,608,000 Hertz, however it could be as much as 10,000 Hertz plus or minus of 1,604,000 Hertz.
+After changing the dials and then coming back to the same settings, using the method he used, he could easily hit the correct frequency of any organism.
+It is interesting to note that Dr. Rife and Philip Hoyland read the frequencies they rounded off all but one frequency to the nearest thousandth.
+The testing of the Kennedy Model 110 shows that the frequency for the BX is most likely somewhere between 1,600,000 and 1,608,000 Hertz because the standard master oscillator that was use was accurate to about 1/4th of 1 percent.
 All of the frequencies are only close and this should be considered when using them.
 One fact that helps to point this out is Philip Hoyland read 1,604,000 Hertz for the frequency of the BX.
 He also gave 187 meters as the frequency.
 One hundred and eighty seven meters is 1,603,168 Hertz.
 This is a difference of 832 Hertz and shows why the frequencies are only close.
 The frequency calculated by Mike Fayer from the pre-1935 lab note frequencies for the BX of 11,780,000 and 17,033,000 is 1,607,450.
 This frequency is also within the 1/4 of one percent accuracy of the 1930’s master oscillator used by Philip Hoyland to read the frequencies.
 The reading of these frequencies also showed that Dr. Rife did not misread his frequencies.
 He just read harmonics and within those harmonics was the frequency that would devitalize the organism.

 With this in mind we decided to see if there was a way that we could duplicate the harmonics without having to use a ray tube.
-The below reading with the spectrum analyzer, top of the next page shows that if we distorted the sine wave no more than what the ray tube did we could produce the same harmonics as a ray tube.
+The next reading with the spectrum analyzer, top of the next page shows that if we distorted the sine wave no more than what the ray tube did we could produce the same harmonics as a ray tube.

 The reading was done at 1,604,000 Hertz taken from an off-the-shelf GB-4000 Function Generator.
 This test showed it was very easy to duplicate the harmonics produced by a ray tube.
 We decided to test a triangle wave since the distorted sine wave out of the ray tube resembled it.
 It also produced the same harmonics as a ray tube.
 Then we gated an undistorted sine wave and it produced the harmonics.
 It is apparent that any sine wave frequency from any frequency generator, when gated will produce harmonics.